Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Appendix

 \begin{proof} The TMLE, one-step estimators, and their cross-fitted variants are asymptotically equivalent.
 Consistency of these estimators can therefore be studied by evaluating the finite bias of the one-step estimator.
 Let $0 < g_n(W)$ a.s.:

 An analogous result is obtained when $a = 0$.
 It then follows that $\sigma^2_\text{OS}(\hat{P}_n; a)$ is consistent under the specified conditions. \end{proof}

-\subsection{Theorem~\ref{thm:asymptotic-linearity}}
+\subsubsection{Theorem~\ref{thm:asymptotic-linearity}}

-\begin{proof} The asymptotic linearity of the nonparametric estimators is established through the study of the empirical process term and the second order remainder term of Equation~\eqref{eq:von-mises}.
-By Lemma~2 of \citep{kennedySharpInstrumentsClassifying2020}, we find that the empirical process term is $o_P(1)$ under the first assumption.
+\begin{proof} The asymptotic linearity of the nonparametric estimators is established through the study of the empirical process term and the second order remainder term of the von Mises expansion \citep{hinesDemystifyingStatisticalLearning2022}.
+By Lemma~2 of \citet{kennedySharpInstrumentsClassifying2020}, we find that the empirical process term is $o_P(1)$ under the first assumption.
 Next, letting $c < g_n(W)$ a.s. for some $c \in (0, 1)$, we find that: